Placing Unsocialized Cats Into Non-Traditional Homes

 Through our Working Cat Program, the Humane Society of Greater Dayton works with individuals and companies to place unsocialized cats into non-traditional homes.
 These cats are mostly feral or semi-feral and do not do well in a home environment, but they are still wonderful and healthy cats.
 Some places that can benefit from a working cat include:

 They can benefit your facility by providing you with environmentally-friendly rodent control.
 All they ask in return from you is daily food, water, and a safe shelter away from the elements or other wildlife.

 The Responsibility of the Owner

-If you choose to adopt a barn cat from us, you would be responsible for providing them with daily food and clean water, proper shelter, and veterinary care if needed.
-All of our barn cats are spayed or neutered, vaccinated, microchipped, and ear-tipped prior to being placed in your new location.
+If you choose to adopt a working cat from us, you would be responsible for providing them with daily food and clean water, proper shelter, and veterinary care if needed.
+All of our working cats are spayed or neutered, vaccinated, microchipped, and ear-tipped prior to being placed in your new location.

-If you like more information on welcoming a barn cat into your facility, please contact us below.
+If you like more information on welcoming a working cat into your facility, please contact us below.